pingcap/docs-cn/system-variables.md

 - When this variable is set to `ON`, you can view visual execution plans in TiDB Dashboard.
 Note that TiDB Dashboard only provides visual display for execution plans generated after this variable is enabled.
 - You can execute the `SELECT tidb_decode_binary_plan('xxx...')` statement to parse the specific plan from a binary plan.

+### tidb_gogc_tuner_threshold <span class="version-mark">New in v6.4.0</span>

+- Scope: GLOBAL
+- Persists to cluster:  No, only applicable to the current TiDB instance that you are connecting to.
+- Default value: `0.6`
+- Range: `[0, 0.9)`
+- This variable specifies the maximum memory threshold for tuning GOGC.
+When the memory exceeds this threshold, GOGC Tuner stops working.

 ### tidb_guarantee_linearizability <span class="version-mark">New in v5.0</span>

 - Scope: SESSION | GLOBAL